-The MS in Mental Health Counseling is designed to satisfy the educational requirements for admission to the counselor examination.
+The MS in Clinical Mental Health Counseling is designed to satisfy the educational requirements for admission to the counselor examination.
 It also satisfies the academic requirements of the State Board of Professional Counselor Examiners for licensure as a professional counselor (LPC).

 The educational requirements include 60 graduate semester hours in a planned program of study leading to a degree in counseling, 45 of which must be distributed in at least eight of the following nine areas*.
 Below are the nine core areas and examples of how courses in the MS program could be distributed across these areas.